 In most cases, they usually leave this to the websites you visit, most of which depend on tracking their visitors to earn a living.
 If you want to keep your online activities private, it’s best to switch to browsers and search engines that truly don’t track your activity, such as StartPage and DuckDuckGo.

 2. Encrypt Your Connection

 If you’re accessing the internet through an insecure network, it is usually wise to mask it with a VPN (Virtual Private Network) or even route it through the Tor network.
-The same applies to avoiding internet trackers.
+The same applies to avoid internet trackers.